KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\tests\test_auth.py:18`

 **Description**:
-The `test_new_user` method is designed to verify the authentication process for new users in the EeazyCRM system by testing the login, user creation, and logout functionalities.
+The `test_new_user` method is used for testing the user authentication process in the EeazyCRM application.
+It is likely called by a testing framework to ensure that the login, new user registration, and logout functionalities are working correctly.

 ---